gama-platform/gama-gymnasium/README.md

 # gama-gymnasium
-A generic [gymnasium](https://gymnasium.farama.org/) environment to simulations from the modeling platform [GAMA](https://gama-platform.org/).
+A generic [gymnasium](https://gymnasium.farama.org/) environment to manipulate simulations from the modeling platform [GAMA](https://gama-platform.org/).
 It leverages the python package [gama-client](https://pypi.org/project/gama-client/) to communicate with a [gama server](https://gama-platform.org/wiki/HeadlessServer) and provide the best performances.

 Based on previous work available [here](https://github.com/ptaillandier/policy-design/), our goal is to provide a generic and efficient platform that could be reused and adapted by anyone instead of an ad-hoc solution.